midtown-ai/glossary/glossary/m.md

  1. ML problem framing (aka discovery phase)
  1. data collection and integration
-  * :warning: data-set can be incomplete and therefore misleading
+  * :warning: [dataset] can be incomplete and therefore misleading
-  * :warning: data in data-set can be irrelevant
+  * :warning: data in dataset can be irrelevant
+  * :warning: bias in dataset?
-  * :warning: data-set may be too small (needs to be at least 10 times the number of features!)
+  * :warning: dataset may be too small (needs to be at least 10 times the number of features!)
   * :warning: needs to be cleaned?
- 1. data preparation
+ 1. [data preparation]
   * dig into a small to manually critically explore the data.
   * confirm that all label are relevant to solve the ML problem
   * What features are there?